msrody/TheRodys/content/2.articles/20240927 giving up your pulpit.md

 ::hero
 ---
 image:
-/Articles//thoughts/ChurchAtThumbnail.webp
+/Articles/thoughts/ChurchAtThumbnail.webp

 ---
 #title
-Pastor to Pastors: What To Do With Missionaries You Don't Know.
+Pastor to Pastors - What To Do With Missionaries You Don't Know.

 #description
 How to determine if a missionary the pastor doesn't know should be invited for a Missions Moment or be given the pulpit for the full service.